 The petrol will initially use a 130hp 1.2-litre three-cylinder turbo engine, before that setup is replaced at the end of 2023 by a mild-hybrid engine.
 The plug-in hybrid option is expected to be available with 180hp or 225hp.
 And Peugeot says with these packages you get up to 37 miles of range from the electric motor and battery, which means the car could manage urban trips without drinking from the fuel tank!

 If you can’t wait until 2023 and want to get your hands on either a 308 or 508, handily, we at cinch have them available to buy today in our lovely online showroom.
 One that caught our attention: this hybrid 508 has at the time of writing a £350 discount, bringing its price down to £25,950, or the monthly equivalent rate.
-Better still, you can have it delivered to your door within 72 hours.
+Better still, you can have it delivered to your door in as little as one week.

 By George Boulton